fivetran/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 3. Click **New Expectation**.

-4. Select a data quality issue to test for
+4. Select a data quality issue to test for.

 5. Select an Expectation type.